Satergo/Ergonnection/README.md

 # Ergonnection

-Ergonnection is a Java library to communicate with nodes of the [Ergo](https://ergoplatform.com/) network.
+Ergonnection is a Java 17+ library for communicating with nodes of the [Ergo](https://ergoplatform.com/) network.

 ## Roadmap